Online MBA Programs in Michigan

 6. Northern Michigan University

 NMU’s College of Business provides a flexible MBA program with a host of opportunities.
 Offered full-time or part-time, NMU’s MBA provides daytime and evening classes to help full-time students juggle class with other commitments.
-You will have the opportunity to sign up for graduate assistantships, which will help to enhance your resume and may allow you conduct research with members of the faculty.
+You will have the opportunity to sign up for graduate assistantships, which will enhance your resume and may allow you to research with members of the faculty.

 7. Oakland University